julifmontoya/drf-crud-jwt/README.md

 ## 1. Project Goals
-The purpose of this project is to create a Django Rest Framework API
+The purpose of this project is to create a Modular Monolithic Django Rest Framework API

 ## 2. Technologies I've used
 - Python was used to write the functions and models as needed by the business logic.